Keep Toddlers Busy While You're Doing Chores

 Things to Do Before You Leave the Child to Attend to Your Chores

-- 4Be sure to come back soon and check on the child frequently.Don't leave the toddler for long.
+- 5Be sure to check on your child frequently.Don't leave the toddler for long.
 Your temporary freedom may overwhelm you and you may be tempted to use it as an opportunity to do other chores that can make you linger much longer away from the child.
 If you expect something will take a long time, find ways to set up a contained area near you.

 After containing the child in a safe place, you're now ready to step out of his sight to perform your household duties, but not for too long.

-Here's How to Entertain the Child while You Try to Catch up on Your Housework
+Entertain Your Child While You Try to Catch up on Your Housework

 - 2Bring out special toys.Reserve some toys that he can only play with when you leave him for a while to do housework.
 If you let him play with the same old toys, the notorious short attention span may get the better of him and cause him to explore outside the safe zone.
 Allowing him to play with special toys makes him feel you're giving him new playthings.